JerBouma/jerbouma.github.io/_pages/about.md

 ---
 title: About Me
-excerpt: My name is Jeroen Bouma and I work as a Financial Risk Analyst at ASR which is one of the largest Dutch insurance companies with over €60 billion assets under management (AUM).
-Within this role I am responsible for analysing the profitability and investment risks and develop new and existing financial models.
-As I've seen many models and calculations being repeated internally several times within financial firms, I am a big advocate for open-source in which individuals and firms no longer need to rely on proprietary models.
+excerpt: I'm Jeroen Bouma, a Financial Risk Analyst at A.S.R, one of the largest Dutch insurance companies with over €60 billion AUM.
+My responsibilities include analyzing profitability, assessing investment risks, conducting sensitivity analysis on assets and liabilities, and developing financial models to understand the risk-return relationship.
+I collaborate closely with a diverse team of financial analysts.
-description: My name is Jeroen Bouma and I work as a Financial Risk Analyst at ASR which is one of the largest Dutch insurance companies with over €60 billion assets under management (AUM).
-Within this role I am responsible for analysing the profitability and investment risks and develop new and existing financial models.
-As I've seen many models and calculations being repeated internally several times within financial firms, I am a big advocate for open-source in which individuals and firms no longer need to rely on proprietary models.
+description: I enjoy working in the intersection between Python modelling and Quantitative Finance.
+On this website you can find my open-source projects and career path.
 author_profile: true
 permalink: /
 redirect_from: